 Each team fields with all 8 players.

-The wicket keeper who starts keeping must finish as keeper and can not bowl one of the seven balls.
+The wicket keeper who starts keeping must be the wicket keeper for all seven balls.

 Seven players' bowl one ball and seven batsman face one ball each in the LMS Eliminator Over.